-Sabrina Carpenter Net Worth: $5 Million
+Sabrina Carpenter Net Worth: $5 Million (approx.)

 Sabrina Carpenter has also been in movies such as “Horns,” the remake of “Adventures in Babysitting,” and “The Hate U Give.”
 As a recording artist, Carpenter released her debut EP, “Can’t Blame a Girl for Trying,” in 2014.

-Sabrina Carpenter Net Worth
+Name Sabrina Annlynn Carpenter

-Sabrina Carpenter is one of the most loved celebrities of United States, has a net worth of $5 Million as of 2022.

-Sabrina has a monthly salary of approx. 20 Lakh+ with an annual income of 3.5 Crore as of 2022.
+Sabrina Carpenter has a monthly salary of approx. $30,000 with an annual income of $500,000 as of 2023.

 Sabrina Carpenter Biography:

 Born Sabrina Annlynn Carpenter

 Genres Popteen popdance-pop,R&B,electropop